 4. Include an overnight mask in your skincare routine

 Incorporate an overnight moisturizing mask if you want to do your skin a huge favor.
-As we all know, the skin regenerates skin cells and repairs damaged while we sleep, so for extremely dry and sensitive skin, look for face masks containing hyaluronic acid, aloe vera, natural essential oils such as almond and coconut, and shea butter.
+As we all know, the skin regenerates skin cells and repairs damage while we sleep, so for extremely dry and sensitive skin, look for face masks containing hyaluronic acid, aloe vera, natural essential oils, such as almond, coconut, and shea butter.
 Simply apply the mask to your face before going to bed to allow your skin to absorb the moisture from the ingredients.

-This magical product aims to smooth and hydrate your skin without causing irritation, and it also helps to strengthen and protect the skin's barrier.
+This magical product aims to smooth and hydrate your skin without causing irritation.
+It also helps to strengthen and protect the skin's barrier.
 For the best results, use it as the final step in your skincare routine.

-This mask contains Vitamin E, a powerful antioxidant.
-It forms a barrier around the skin to protect it from surface free radicals.
+This mask contains Vitamin E, which is a powerful antioxidant.
+It forms a barrier around the skin to protect it from surface-free radicals.
 The gel texture contains hydrating honeysuckle extract and regenerative vitamin B3.

-Of course, we can't forget about our body and lip care as we transition from fall to winter
+Of course, we can't forget about our body and lip care as we transition from summer to fall.

-In the winter, our bodies protect our skin from drying out, which can lead to increased dryness.
-It's not a bad idea to exfoliate and remove any dead skin that may be clogging your pores or adding unnecessary texture to the surface.
+In the fall, our bodies protect our skin from drying out, which can lead to increased dryness.
+It's not a bad idea to exfoliate and remove any dead skin cells that may be clogging your pores or adding unnecessary texture to the surface.
 This is where body scrubs come in handy.
-You can do it once a week and then moisturize to keep your skin soft in the winter.
+You can do it once a week and then moisturize to keep your skin soft in the fall.

-If you don't like winter and want a little taste of summer, here's a jar of a fruity-scented scrub.
-The Body Shop Mango Body Scrub Exfoliator could be a good fit for you.
+If fall isn’t your favorite season and you want a little taste of summer, here's a jar of a fruity-scented scrub.
+The Body Shop Mango Body Scrub Exfoliator can be a good fit for you.
 To soften and moisturize extremely dry skin, the oil-based scrub is infused with organic sugar and exfoliating salt grains.

 Moisturizing your skin on a daily basis is essential, regardless of the season.
-However, in the winter it’s a must
+However, in the fall, it’s a must!

-Nivea is one of the beauty lines that never fails, and their cream is ideal for winter to keep your skin hydrated and smooth all season long.
+Nivea is one of the beauty lines that never fails to amaze us, and their cream is ideal for fall to keep your skin hydrated and smooth all season long.

 Do you know how sometimes when you apply a thick moisturizer it becomes very greasy?
 No, not with Vaseline.
-This extra light, easy-to-apply lotion contains purified petrolatum to coat and protect the skin, but it dries completely without leaving you feeling heavy on the skin.
+This extra light, easy-to-apply lotion contains purified petrolatum to coat and protect the skin, yet it dries completely without feeling heavy on the skin.

-Tips for Keeping Your Lips Healthy in Cold, Dry Winter Weather
+Tips for Keeping Your Lips Healthy in Cold, Dry Fall Weather

 1. Avoid licking your lips!